HackyRoot/personal-site/src/data/about.md

 # Intro

-I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
+Pratik Parmar I am a co-founder and the CTO of [Arthena](https://arthena.com) where I build tools to price fine art quickly, accurately, and at scale.
 I also advise startups, and I invest in people and ideas through a [small venture fund](https://skepticalinvestments.biz).
 I am particularly interested in projects that touch health and safety, imaging, social impact, and aerospace.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently